hyjorc1/C_Compiler/README.md

 3. `make test` tests mode (1 - 3).
 For testing mode X only then `make testX`.

+NOTE: The `Makefile` only works for linux like system (tested under Mac OS X 10.15.7).

 ## New Features

 1. **Executable Compiler**